Tym17/devdocs/guides/v2.0/pattern-library/displaying-data/datatable/datatable.md

 <br />

 <h3>Search/Filter Tags</h3>
-Once a search term or filter is applied and results are loaded into the table, the terms or parameters used to filter by are displayed in the minified version of the “filter chip(s)”.
+Once a search term or filter is applied and results are loaded into the table, the terms or parameters used to filter by are displayed in the minified version of the "filter chip(s)".
 If the user removes all the tags, the filters row would disappear.
 <br />
 <br />
 <br />